 To test how well these values resonated with the entire staff (including the library), a survey was sent out, and 77% of the staff participated, and the results showed that these values resonated well.

-The logo at the top of the page was created to highlight these values.
+The logo at the top of the page was created to highlight our values.
 Keep an eye out for more ways the values will be integrated into the intersection of the work we do and how we do it.

 Location: Ruttenberg Hall, Room 282